TradeMe/angular-master-class-exercises/ngrx/step-3-create-contact-exists-guard.md

       > Remember that `store.pipe(select(<function>))` returns an observable.

-    * Use `mergeMap` to map to an inner observable which will be the results of `this.contactsService.getContact(contactId)`.
+    * Use `switchMap` to map to an inner observable which will be the results of `this.contactsService.getContact(contactId)`.

     * If you are calling `getContact` make sure to dispatch `AddContactAction` once the http call has been resolved.